Belle Struck '94, Fine Arts Department Chair, Visual Art

 Pamela Smith, Director of Dance

-Pam Smith's training in classical ballet began at an early age and included work with the Joffrey Ballet, Patrick Franz and Dorothy Buck.
-Her modern training includes Cunningham, Graham, Limon, Paul Taylor, Viola Farber, Dan Wagoner and Twyla Tharp.
+Pam Smith's training in classical ballet began at an early age and included work with the Joffrey Ballet and with members of the Royale and Pennsylvania Ballet companies.
+Her modern training includes Cunningham, Graham and Limon techniques and studies with artists from the companies of Paul Taylor, Viola Farber, Dan Wagoner, and Twyla Tharp.
 Her theater work includes James Lapine's OBIE Award winning "Photograph" and "Twelve Dreams".
-She has been a recipient of an individual artist grant from the Connecticut Commission on the Arts for productions involving her own company.
-A dance major from Mount Holyoke with a background in architecture, she has been Director of Dance at three high Schools for The Performing Arts in Connecticut, including a summer residency program for talented youth at Wesleyan University and Director of the the Children's School at Stanley Holden's Studio in L.A.
+She has been a recipient of an individual artist grant from the Connecticut Commission on the Arts for productions involving her own dance company.
+She has been Director of Dance at three high schools for The Performing Arts in Connecticut, including a summer residency program for talented youth at Wesleyan University.
+She also was Director of the Children's School at Stanley Holden's Studio in Los Angeles.
 She has been an artist in residence at the University of Bridgeport and on the faculty at Albertus Magnus College and Bradford College.
-She has been a guest artist for Exit Dance Theater, Phillips Exeter, and presently, Wheaton College.
-She has been at the Academy for 10 years.
+She has been a guest artist for Exit Dance Theater, Phillips Exeter, and Wheaton College.

 Fontaine Dollas Dubus, Dance